-My tip number 5 is to use the productivity planner.
+My tip number 5 is to use the Go For Your Dreams Planner.

-Before you get to work you set yourself the goals you want to accomplish that day and estimate the time how long it’ll take to get them done.
+Before you get to work you set yourself the goals you want to accomplish that day and estimate the time how long it’ll take to get each done.

-You set yourself a timer and track your progress every 25 minutes.
+You then set yourself a timer and track your progress every 25 minutes in the planner.

-After 25 minutes you make a little break and can open the window to get some fresh air, grab a snack or stretch your arms.
+After every 25 minutes, you make a little break of 5 minutes to open the window and to get some fresh air, grab a snack, drink a glass of water, or to stretch your arms and legs.

 Exercising can do wonders when you feel unmotivated or unfocused.

-I heard this tip once from Marie Forleo, gave it a try and it worked.
+I heard this tip once, gave it a try and it worked.

 Exercising helps us release important chemicals in our brains.